thkox/ca-traffic-simulation/README.txt

 -------------------------------------------------------------------------------

 To run the simulation program, copy the executable file "cats" into a directory where you want to run the simulation.
+A configuration file

+    "cats-input.txt"

-A configuration file "cate-input.txt" needs to be placed alongside the executable.
+needs to be placed alongside the executable.
 A sample configuration file is included in the root directory of the repository.
+Also required by the program is a file with the CDF of interarrival times.
+This file is formatted as a text file called

+    "interarrival-cdf.dat"

+and has two columns of numbers: the interarrival times in ascending order and the cumulative probability for those interarrival times.
+To run the program, execute the command

     $ ./cats <nthread>